 Network Complexity and Systems Biophysics

 In order to fill this void, we have developed a classification algorithm that generalizes functional two-dimensional network characterization to a fully three-dimensional setting, applicable to many problems across all kinds of real distribution networks.
-This new algorithm can distinguish networks architectures and capacity arrangements that originated in subtly different ways and has the potential to teach us a great deal about many critical and widely varied complex networks, from the function and vascular-associated disfunction of mammalian neurovasculature to the complexly interwoven bile canaliculi in the liver to stress and load-bearing network structures in biofilms and more.
+This new algorithm can distinguish network architectures and capacity arrangements that originated in subtly different ways and has the potential to teach us a great deal about many critical and widely varied complex networks, from the function and vascular-associated dysfunction of mammalian neurovasculature to the complexly interwoven bile canaliculi in the liver to stress and load-bearing network structures in biofilms and more.

 We have also been at the forefront of recent advances in shape programmable soft materials, playing a central role in the invention and development of thin sheet nematic solid systems that can be “blueprinted” with pre-determined nematic director fields that give rise to externally switchable, reversible shape change, potentially at the sub-micron scale.
 These systems lend themselves to a panoply of device design opportunities relevant to systems biology, biophysics, and medical applications, including soft robotics, drug delivery and encapsulation methods, peristaltic pumps and gateway switching for lab-on-a-chip and soft microfluidics.
 Furthermore, the theory and methods underlying these shape programmable materials may serve as a powerful model for complex shape determination in developing biological systems as well.